School SEN Information Report 2021

 The concerns of parents will always be responded to.

-We ensure that assessment of educational needs directly involves the learner, their parents/carer and Class Teacher.
+We ensure that assessment of educational needs directly involves the learner, their parents/carers and Class Teacher.
 The SENCo also supports with the identification of barriers to learning.

 For some learners we will seek advice from specialist teams.
 At St. Mary’s, we have access to various specialist services including an Educational Psychologist and a SEN Learning Support Teacher.

 We also employ 10 FTE Learning Support Assistants who deliver a range of interventions on the Provision Map as co-ordinated by our SENCo.

 Each class teacher adapts the curriculum to ensure access to learning for all children in their class.
 Each learner identified as having SEN is entitled to support that is ‘additional to or different from’ a daily differentiated curriculum.
 The type of support is dependent on the individual’s learning needs and is intended to enable access to learning, overcoming barriers identified.
 This support is described on a provision map detailing a range of interventions.
 We modify provision termly and it changes each year as our learners and their needs change.

 St Mary’s Beetley Community Primary School receives funding directly to the school from the Local Authority to support the needs of learners with SEN. This is described as an SEN Memorandum.
 The total amount of SEN funding we received for 2021-2022 is £40, 848 with an additional £20,146 of Top-Up funding.

 Monitoring and Evaluating the success of the education provided for pupils with SEND